Victorcorcos/liero-hacks/mods/mod_guide.md

     drawOnMap: true,

     /*
       Color of the bullet.
+It references the color position of the pallete If startFrame is -1, it will use this colorBullets color Otherwise, the colorBullets won't work because there are ready sprites starting from startFrame index
       Note: Some ranges in the palette are causing the bullet color to be slightly randomized.
-      TODO: Verify how exactly does this work.
     */
     colorBullets: 0,